GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2015-04-30-species-file-group.md

 Dmitry Dmitriev, and Yuri Roscov.
 It was especially great to talk to Yuri, as he is the main person behind the [Catalogue of Life][col] content.
-I consider Catalogue of Life to be one of the most important use cases and partners for GN, and talking to Yuri was for an extended amount of time was extremely helpful.
+I consider Catalogue of Life to be one of the most important use cases and partners for GN, and talking to Yuri for an extended amount of time was extremely helpful.

 Originally position was about helping Yuri to automate his work-flow, however